Y0Coss/docs-fork/pages/public_cloud/data_analytics/analytics/analytics_restore_backup/guide.en-gb.md

 ##### **Specific date and latest**

-If your service supports point in time recovery (see [Automated Backup guide](/pages/public_cloud/data_analytics/analytics/information_07_automated_backups) for more details), you will also be offered the option to restore from a specific date and time.
+If your service supports point in time recovery (see the [Automated Backup guide](/pages/public_cloud/data_analytics/analytics/information_07_automated_backups) for more details), you will also be offered the option to restore from a specific date and time.

 ![Restore point from a specific date](images/restore-point-selection-date.png){.thumbnail}